ayubf/BasicGAN/notes/Types of Layers.md

 ## 3. [Sigmoid](https://pytorch.org/docs/stable/generated/torch.nn.Sigmoid.html)
-* Sigmoid function: takes any real number as input and squahses it into a number between 0 and 1
+* Sigmoid function: takes any real number as input and squashes it into a number between 0 and 1
 * Applies non-linear operation on an input vector such that,

 $$